What is Ecological Engineering?

 How did this course evolve over time?

 This course has been a learning experience for instructors as much as it was for students.
 Particularly, since the Ecological Engineering undergraduate degree program was the first such program in the world in 2007 and many of the approaches had to be developed from ground-up.
 This course has been taught by Drs.
-Ganti S. Murthy and John Selker from 2009-2016 and Drs.
+Ganti S. Murthy and John Selker from 2009-2016, as well as Drs.
 Ganti Murthy and Roger Ely in 2016-2017.
 The course has significantly evolved from a pen-paper design based design problems in the 2009/2010 and 2010/2011 to a challenging design sequence with process control, prototype testing, field testing and industrial client involvements in later years.

 Communication aspects of this course have been significantly improved over time.
 Communication with clients through biweekly memos, informal presentations to peers in class, brainstorming sessions to develop and describe approaches to problem-solving, presentation to peers, general public, and external expert panels, and responding to critique in formal settings and practicing oral and written communication in formal and semi-formal settings are part of the design sequence.